isadri/inception/README.md

  4. the `--name` flag gives the container a name in place of the automatically name that Docker generates, in our case we use `container_1` as the container name.

 > [!NOTE]
+> Container names are useful to help us identify and build logical connections between containers and applications, as we will see later.
+> And remember that the names are unique.
+You cannot create two containers with the same name, you need to delete the previous container with the same name before you can create a new one.

+> [!NOTE]
 > When you run this command the first time in your Docker host, Docker will not find the image in your Docker host, and it will grab it from Docker Hub (the default registry), and then downloaded it.
 But, if you run the same command again, Docker will find the image in your Docker host, and it will create the container directly, without downloaded the image again.
 You can see it in action.
 Run the same command again, and you will notice that the container executed much faster.

 ### Working with our first container